redhat-actions/crda/README.md

 After the CRDA scan is approved and the workflow runs, a label indicating the scan result will be added to the pull request.

-> **Note**: Pull requests authored by users with write access to the repository will automatically receive the `CRDA Scan Approved` label."
+> **Note**: Pull requests authored by users with write access to the repository will automatically receive the `CRDA Scan Approved` label.

 Use the following snippet to enable pull request scans in your repository:
 ``` yaml